walord99/portfolio/public/project_mds/portfolio.md

 - Light/Dark options
 - Background color preset and saving
-- Blog page with a DB and search features
+- English and French support
 - Proper mobile ui
 - A lot of code cleanup